Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun: Abstract

 \section{Abstract}

-Using results of laboratory experiments and direct numerical simulations, it is shown that cross-helicity can dominate power spectra of the magnetic field generated by magnetohydrodynamic (MHD) dynamo in a chaotic/turbulent von K\'{a}rm\'{a}n flow and its numerical analogue (simulation).
+Using the results of laboratory experiments and direct numerical simulations, as well as observations of the full-disc solar magnetic field and sunspot number dynamics, it is demonstrated that cross-helicity can dominate the frequency power spectra of the magnetic field generated by a magnetohydrodynamic (MHD) dynamo in chaotic/turbulent swirling flows.
 The theoretical consideration is based on a Kolmogorov-like phenomenology within the framework of the distributed chaos concept.
-The observations of the dynamics of the solar magnetic field (solar activity) have been briefly discussed in this context.
+It is shown that the solar full-disc magnetic field for the last two solar cycles with weak magnetic activity exhibits deterministic chaotic behavior concentrated around the equator.
+There is also observational indication that for the past periods of strong solar magnetic activity, there are two regimes of the smooth chaotic (but non-deterministic) cross-helical dynamo (high frequency and low frequency) separated by the 11-year phenomenon.